Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-order-data.md

 Harmonize flows are designed to operate on your data in batches.
 A set of plugins on MarkLogic orchestrate the processing and provide hooks for domain-specific code.
 When you create a flow, the Data Hub Framework generates harmonization code that the plugins call into when you run the flow.

-(The framework also [provide ways](../../faqs/#how-can-i-run-a-harmonize-flow-immediately-for-1-document) to run a harmonize flow on-demand for single items.)
+The framework also [provides ways]({{site.baseurl}}/refs/faqs/#how-can-i-run-a-harmonize-flow-immediately-for-1-document) to run a harmonize flow on-demand for single items.

 A harmonization flow uses the following plugins: